realaisles/BerlinSalaryTrends/README.md

 ## Who is "we"?
 Who is working on this?

-The idea originated in the [issue #41 of a hobby newsletter handpicked for Berlin](https://handpickedberlin.substack.com/p/issue41) where the Poll "Would you participate in an anonymous salary survey for Berlin 2023" had a massive response rate (83% yes with 310 votes).
+The idea originated in the [issue #41 of a hobby newsletter handpicked for Berlin](https://handpickedberlin.substack.com/p/issue41) where a poll _"Would you participate in an anonymous salary survey for Berlin 2023?"_ had a massive response rate (83% yes with 310 votes).

-Current team:
+**Current team:**
 - Igor, [handpickedberlin.com](https://handpickedberlin.com) (design of June 2023 survey & initial promotion)
-- you, but you have not volunteered yet
+- **YOU**, but you have not volunteered yet

-Support is needed in the areas of:
+**Support is needed in the areas of:**
 - data visualisation,
 - data analysis (eg. Jupyter or other methods),
 - methodology & questionnaire improvements (if the survey will be recurring),
 - promotion (increasing the reach),
-- validation of German translation.
+- validation of German translation of README.

 Do you have fitting skills?
 Let me know!

 ## Where will the results be published?
-- Raw data: the data will be published in cleaned and uncleaned version in this repo as mentioned in the survey itself
+- Raw data: the data will be published in cleaned and uncleaned version in this repo (deadline is mentioned in the survey itself)
 - Analysis: a basic analysis will also be published in a form of an article at handpickedberlin.com

 The survey results are licensed under [Creative Commons Attribution-NonCommercial-ShareAlike (CC BY-NC-SA)](https://creativecommons.org/licenses/by-nc-sa/4.0/).